bdazl/tmpl/README.md

 In addition to these functions, [tmpl defines its own](funcs.go):
 - `run`: run arbitrary commands and return the combined stdout and stderr (ignores error codes).
+- `runErr`: similar to `run`, but if exit code is non-zero (or other error) the error will be printed.
+- `exitCode`: run command, but return only its exit code

 Some functions mimic [Helm](https://github.com/helm/helm), and these are implemented and works similarly to how they work in `Helm`: